webpack-contrib/val-loader/README.md

 ## Return Object Properties

-Targeted modules of this loader must export either a `Function` or `Promise` that returns an object containing a `code` property at a minimum, but can contain any number of additional properties.
+Targeted modules of this loader must export a `Function` that returns an object, or a `Promise` resolving an object (e.g. async function), containing a `code` property at a minimum, but can contain any number of additional properties.

 ### `code`